TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/websockets_and_actioncable.md

 room = Room.find(params[:room])
 ~~~

-This allows you to set multiple streams to the same channel by providing different parameters.<span id="multiple-streams"> When might this be useful? </span>A couple of examples are registering to different chatrooms using the same channel object or how about subscribing to different notifications for different programming languages?
+This allows you to set multiple streams to the same channel by providing different parameters.
+When might this be useful?
+A couple of examples are registering to different chatrooms using the same channel object or how about subscribing to different notifications for different programming languages?
 They'd have to go through the same NotificationChannel but you would want to send relevant data only to those who subscribed to the relevant notification.
 Params are the way to do it.

 The second argument is another object containing three pre-defined functions. `connected()` and `disconnected()` are called when the channel first connects and disconnects from the server. `received(data)` is where you'll spend most of your time focusing.
 This is called every time something is broadcast through the stream.
 What you do here will depend on your app but will usually involve appending something to the DOM, or alerting a user to a new message etc.